umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/AjaxForms/index.md

 # Headless/AJAX Forms

-From version 10.2, Umbraco Forms provides an API for client-side rendering and submission of forms, useful when you want to handle forms in a headless style scenario.
+From version 10.2, Umbraco Forms provides an API for client-side rendering and submission of forms.
+This will be useful when you want to handle forms in a headless style scenario.

 ## API Definition